CODEFELICE/hytale-uv-preserving-scale/README.md

 * **Pivot** — model origin, the selected root, or a custom point.
 * **Scale loaded position animations** — also multiply position keyframes by the factor.
 Rotation, stretch, visibility and UV channels are left alone, and only animations loaded in the project are touched.

-It runs as a single undo step.
-If something looks off after the transform it rolls back instead of leaving the model half-scaled.

-## What changes, what doesn't

-Scaled: node positions, group origins, cube centers and pivots, hierarchy offsets, cube `stretch`, and (optionally) position keyframes.

-Left alone: base cube size, every UV, UV rotation and mirroring, textures, cube rotations, visibility, shading, the hierarchy, names, and the rotation/stretch/visibility/UV animation channels.

 ## Develop